 Introducing tax cuts, especially lowering corporate tax rates is expected to boost US tech companies’ profits.
 This additional financial flexibility will enable these companies to invest more in research and development, infrastructure, and strategic growth, creating an environment ripe for ongoing innovation and competitiveness.

-“This means that US companies and startups will likely generate better returns and VCs that invest in US companies will have better returns, meaning they’d make more money and raise more funds to invest more especially in new markets,” says Oo Nwoye, founder of TechCircle, an organisation that facilitates activities to help grow the Nigerian Tech ecosystem.
+“This means that US companies and startups will likely generate better returns and VCs that invest in US companies will have better returns, meaning they’d make more money and raise more funds to invest more especially in new markets like Africa,” says Oo Nwoye, founder of TechCircle, an organisation that facilitates activities to help grow the Nigerian Tech ecosystem.

 Support for Crypto, AI and Innovation